Technology

 Moodle Support

-Moodle Support is available to registered students through email at support@uopeople.edu for the English programs and support@ar.uopeople.edu for the Arabic Division.
+Moodle Support is available to registered students through email at support@uopeople.edu for the English programs and support@ar.uopeople.edu for the Arabic programs.
 In order to troubleshoot the problem, students are asked to include the following information in the e-mail:

 -